MrBitBucket/reportlab-mirror/README.txt

 2.1 General prerequisites
 --------------------------
-You need to have installed Python (versions 2.7 or >=3.3), and ideally PIL with Freetype support; more notes on prerequisites follow below.
+You need to have installed Python (versions 2.7 or >=3.3), and ideally PIL or Pillow with Freetype support; more notes on prerequisites follow below.

 2.2.
 Where to get the code